 Different Catheter Types include:

 - “3-Way” and Hematuria Catheters- These catheters have an extra port for the instillation of irrigation fluid (in addition to the main drainage lumen and balloon inflation ports); they are all thus a type of “3-Way” catheter.
 The hematuria catheter tends to be more rigid and some even have metal coils spanning the catheter’s circumference to tent open the lumen and facilitate hand irrigation of clots when required.
 These hematuria catheters also come in larger sizes (22-24 Fr) to prevent obstructions from blood clots; and they have larger associated balloons (approximately 30 cc) to allow for tamponade of the prostate when the catheter is placed on traction.
+Importantly, as these catheters have three ports, a larger size (20-24 Fr) should be used as the diameter of each lumen is less than the standard two port catheters.
 In general, hematuria catheters are used when a patient has significant gross hematuria that cannot be easily cleared with hand irrigation alone.
 Continuous Bladder Irrigation (CBI) is designed to prevent the formation of new, organized clots.
 The initiation of continuous bladder irrigation, usually in the form of normal saline, requires close monitoring to ensure inputs and outputs are roughly equivalent.
 CBI should not be started if there is a known, large organized blood clot in the bladder that cannot be evacuated or if the patient has a large bladder perforation.